-The project section from Pilkhani to Sahnewal covers three states starting Pilkhani in Uttar Pradesh passing through Haryana and finally terminating at Sahnewal near Ludhiana city in Punjab covering districts of Saharanpur, Yamunanagar, Ambala, Patiala, Fatehgarh Sahib and Ludhiana.
+The project section from Pilkhani to Sahnewal covers three states starting at Pilkhani in Uttar Pradesh, passing through Haryana and finally terminating at Sahnewal near Ludhiana city in Punjab covering districts of Saharanpur (Uttar Pradesh), Yamunanagar & Ambala (both in Haryana) and Patiala, Fatehgarh Sahib & Ludhiana (all in Punjab).

-The DFC rail lines are generally co-planned adjacent to existing rail line except at detours (Ambala, Rajpura and Sirhind) and grade separations (Ambala, Shambhu, and Sirhind).
+The DFC rail lines have been generally planned adjacent to existing rail line except at detours (Ambala, Rajpura and Sirhind) and grade separations (Ambala, Shambhu, and Sirhind).
 Under this project, an electrified single line of 175 km between Pilkhani and Sahnewal is proposed to be constructed with no surface crossing.

-4.1 The key project components and activities:
+4.1 The key project components and activities